 In humans, goose bumps are strongest on the forearms, but also occur on the legs, back, and other areas of the skin that have hair.
 In some people, they even occur in the face or on the head.

 In animals, these can occur throughout parts of skin covered by hair.
-Most important example may include Porcupines!
-Have a look what they look after goose bumps-
+The most important example may include Porcupines!
+Have a look at what they look after goosebumps-

 Piloerection as a response to cold or fear is vestigial in humans; as humans retain only very little body hair, the reflex (in humans) now serves no known purpose.

-In animals, this may serve as heat preservation (more hairs=more insulation) or for defense as in porcupine or maybe some else.
+In animals, this may serve as heat preservation (more hairs=more insulation) or for defense as in porcupines or maybe someone else.

 Ans- Piloerection (the muscular reflex that causes goosebumps) is found throughout the animal kingdom and is usually put to use by angry or scared animals.
 The piloerection causes hair to stand on its end making animals appear larger to predators and rivals.

 Humans, through the course of evolution, have retained comparatively very little body hair, so piloerection no longer serves much of a purpose.
 As such, it functions to varying degrees among people; a genetic variation similar to hair color or nose length.
 That’s the long way of saying, while most people do not get goosebumps on their faces as it has not assisted in human evolutionary survival for quite some time, some people still do.